stellar/hackathon-get-started/README.md

 [**JavaScript Stellar SDK**](https://github.com/stellar/js-stellar-sdk) - Here's the Github repo for the JS Stellar SDK.
 It contains some documentation and reference examples that should help you get started.

+[**Python Stellar SDK**](https://github.com/StellarCN/py-stellar-base) - Here's the Github repo for the Python Stellar SDK.
+It contains some documentation and reference examples that should help you get started.

 [**Create Stellar Token (JS)**](https://github.com/msfeldstein/create-stellar-token) - A script that allows you to quickly create a Stellar token on testnet.

 [**Create Stellar Token + Orderbook (Python)**](https://github.com/koltenb/stellar-asset-issuer-script) - A script that allows you to quickly create a Stellar token and a market for your token on testnet.